Services and Programs

 The Roger Williams University Alcohol Incident Referral (AIR) Program

-The AIR program at Roger Williams University is an educational/assessment program done by the Health and Wellness Educators in cooperation with the Office of Student Conduct and Community Standards.
+The AIR program at Roger Williams University is an educational/assessment program done by the Health Education office in cooperation with the Office of Student Conduct & Conflict Resolution and Residence Life.
 Students violating any alcohol or other drug use campus/housing policy can be sanctioned to the AIR program.
-It consists of alcohol use assessment and education counseling.
+It consists of an alcohol or drug use assessment in combination with education.

-HAWEs are trained in the use of state of the art components for brief interventions.
+Student Conduct Personnel and the Coordinators of Residence Education (COREs) are trained in the use of state of the art components for brief interventions.
 Motivational interviewing skills form the basis of the session.
-HAWEs follow the BASICS model (Brief Alcohol Screening and Intervention for College Students) which is a harm reduction approach.
-BASICS combines capability deficits as well as developmental and motivaltional aspects.
-This model assumes that (1) many of these students lack important information and coping skills to drink moderately; (2) certain developmental milestones contribute to heavy drinking (e.g. separation from parents and assumption of adult activites); and (3) personal factors (e.g. faulty beliefs about alcohol) and enviornmental factors (e.g. peer pressure, heavy-drinking friends, cultural mindset of "drink until drunk") inhibit the use of behavioral skills that the students have in their repetoires.
+COREs follow the BASICS model (Brief Alcohol Screening and Intervention for College Students) which is a harm reduction approach.
+BASICS combines capability deficits as well as developmental and motivational aspects.
+This model assumes that (1) many of these students lack important information and coping skills to drink moderately; (2) certain developmental milestones contribute to heavy drinking (e.g. separation from parents and assumption of adult activities); and (3) personal factors (e.g. faulty beliefs about alcohol) and environmental factors (e.g. peer pressure, heavy-drinking friends, cultural mindset of "drink until drunk") inhibit the use of behavioral skills that the students possess.
 The primary goal is to move a student in the direction of reducing risky behaviors and harmful effects of drinking as opposed to focusing explicitly on a specific drinking goal (e.g. abstinence).